 3.1.
 Measurement Error and Observational Studies

 Measurement errors are a normal part of medical research.
 Methods, such as likelihood-based approaches, regression calibration, and Bayesian approaches, can be used to adjust for measurement error.
-It’s interesting to mention that misclassification of treatment assignment will lead to error in exposures as well as propensity scores (Braun, 2014).
+It’s interesting to mention that misclassification of treatment assignment will lead to errors in exposures as well as propensity scores (Braun, 2014).
 Actually, propensity score methods are widely used to estimate measurement error in confounders, including missing confounders.
 In fact, from using regression calibration to developing a consistent inverse probability weighting estimator, numerous techniques have been utilized to adjust for measurement error in confounders.

 Since treatment assignment in observational studies can be measured with error, Braun and team focused on another fundamental problem: measurement error in the exposure variables/treatment assignments.
 They adjusted for measurement error in the propensity score using validation data.
 Then, the team used the adjusted scores to adjust for measurement error in the treatment effects, using external validation.
 Note that Braun and colleagues used four propensity score methods: stratification, inverse probability weighting of the likelihood, matching, and covariate adjustment.
 The research team (2014) evaluated the proposed likelihood adjustment by comparing the estimates of treatment effect for true treatment assignment, error-prone treatment assignment, and the likelihood adjustment.
 Note that during simulations, the team used one data set for the main study and another for validation dataset.

-III.
 Methods of Prediction: Conclusion

-Methods of predictions are an important part of clinical research which can evaluate the risk of developing a disease.
-Interestingly, some popular risk scores are Apgar score, Acute Physiology and Chronic Health Evaluation (APACHE) score, Framingham risk score, etc. (Janssen et al., 2009).
+Methods of prediction are an important part of clinical research that can evaluate the risk of developing a disease.
+Interestingly, some popular risk scores are the Apgar score, Acute Physiology and Chronic Health Evaluation (APACHE) score, Framingham risk score, etc. (Janssen et al., 2009).
 While the development of new models is crucial, validation is among the most important aspects which must be conducted before application in practice.
 It’s not a secret that the distribution of predictors might vary between samples and populations – the lack of accuracy, face validity or user-friendly approach can simply lead to poor practice.
-On the other hand, the adjustment of prediction models is another vital aspect which experts must consider.
+On the other hand, the adjustment of prediction models is another vital aspect that experts must consider.
 As described above, Braun and colleagues (2014) revealed the need for adjustments in survival data and time to event data.
 Last but not the least, assessment is also fundamental.
 In fact, impact studies can test the effects of models of prediction on provider behavior.

 With the implementation of technology in healthcare and the improvement of electronic health record systems, electronic predictive models are becoming more and more attractive.
 Nevertheless, methods of prediction should only complement clinical judgment and if possible, recommend practical decisions to improve patients’ well-being.